sammyapp/prym-frontend-application-template/README.md

 #Prym Frontend Application Template

 ##Sign Up Page
-The following requirements MUST be implemented with React:
+The following requirements MUST be implemented with React.

 ###It MUST contain:
 * "Last name" input of type text